 The planning and development of Melbourne, Essendon and Moorabbin airports is governed by the provisions of the Commonwealth Airports Act 1996.

-The Department of Infrastructure and Regional Development (DIRD) website outlines the planning, development and environmental approval processes for airport operators.
+The Department of Infrastructure, Regional Development and Cities (DIRDC) website outlines the planning, development and environmental approval processes for airport operators.
 These processes allow for consultation with state and local government and community stakeholders.

 Avalon Airport is a civil aviation airport owned by the Department of Defence, and subject to an operational lease with the operator, Avalon Airport Australia Pty Ltd. The lease addresses the Department of Defence’s requirements of the operator for the planning and development of the airport.
 Avalon Airport is also subject to Victorian planning, building and environmental legislation.